 The ‘Ghillie suit’ is one such method of camouflage and is a type of camouflage clothing designed to resemble foliage.
 Typically, it is a net or cloth garment covered in loose strips of burlap, cloth or twine, sometimes made to look like leaves and twigs, and optionally augmented with scraps of foliage from the area.
 Snipers and hunters may wear a ghillie suit to blend into their surroundings and conceal themselves from enemies or targets.

-You could simply choose to wear one of the many varieties of camo clothing that is widely available today.
+You could simply choose to wear one of the many varieties of camo clothing that’s widely available today.
 There are colors and patterns that are designed for different environments such as desert, urban, woodland, etc.

-A key (if not THE key) to remaining unseen, even if you are not camouflaged, is to remain still (exception being while moving within a crowd of others).
+A key (if not THE key) to remaining unseen, even if you are not camouflaged, is to remain still or to move slowly (exception being while moving within a crowd of others to blend in).
 The human eye/brain is extremely good at detecting movement in a normally still environment.
 Especially in low light conditions, if you simply remain still, you probably will remain unnoticed.
 This in combination with reasonable camo clothing, will virtually assure that you remain undetected (except for high-tech implements such as IR heat signature, etc.).
 Incidentally, wrapping yourself or covering your surrounding area in foil mylar (foil heat blanket) will block your heat signature – although will be an obvious visual giveaway during daylight.

 Camouflage can be provided to objects by using camo netting material to cover them.
 The net could be of a similar color as the surroundings, and the mesh could be used to hold branches, leaves, twigs, or whatever else may be ‘normal’ for the environment.